 In this video Dr. Kate Lakin discusses IT Band Syndrome.
 She explains what activities can cause irritation along the IT Band and how this can lead to nagging knee pain.
 Dr. Lakin also discusses common treatment options for this injury and how Airrosti’s approach differs.
 At Airrosti, we pinpoint the root of pain to treat it directly at the source.
 Read more about our injury resolution results here.

+Iliotibal (IT) Band Syndrome is a very common overuse injury among athletes, particularly runners.
 Traditional treatment is troublesome for athletes, since they will likely have to skip running until full recovery.
 Without proper care from an expert musculoskeletal provider, inflammation and adhesion of inflammatory healing tissue to the surrounding normal tissues can threaten the complete recovery of the injured area.

 Airrosti can resolve your injury quickly and safely, allowing you to return to activity much sooner.
 More importantly, we can help make sure you achieve a full recovery without the risk of injury recurrence.

 Learn more about how Airrosti helps patients recovery rapidly from this and other sports injuries in a very short amount of time — without the need for painful or potentially harmful injections and surgical procedures.